sforest81/cn/source/publications/index.md

 \.
 Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2023: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*,

 \.
-Luo Binhe, Dehai Luo\*, Yao Ge, Aiguo Dai, **Lin Wang**, Ian Simmonds, and Lixin Wu, 2023: Origins of the interannual variability of sea ice over the Barents-Kara Seas: Atlantic pathway of the ENSO modulation,

-\.
 Hu Peng, Wen Chen\*, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2023: On the strengthening relationship between the tropical Asian summer monsoon onset and ENSO after the mid-1970s, *Climate Dynamics*,

 \.
 Hu Peng, Wen Chen\*, Shangfeng Chen, Yuyun Liu, **Lin Wang**, and Ruping Huang, 2023: How does the Interdecadal Pacific Oscillation affect the large-scale tropical Asian summer monsoon onset?. *Journal of Climate*,